 Consider a large services-based company (like a contact center) that wants to improve its customer experience (CX).
 In this case, they need to consider the project management knowledge areas—scope, resources, budgeting, timeline, and communication—to ensure their successful completion.

 The objectives of such a project would be to reduce call waiting time, issue resolution time, and provide users with a unified experience.
-The team needs to define the project scope by creating a list of existing issues, their solutions, and the associated cost behind them.
+The team needs to define the project scope by creating a list of existing issues, their solutions, and the associated costs behind them.

-After that, they need to identify the resource needed—such as DevOps, to fix/improve the tech stack, more employees to reduce call waiting time, and use better tools like the cloud-based phone system, call routing software, noise cancellation tools, workforce management software, etc, to improve customer experience.
+After that, they need to identify the resources needed—such as DevOps, to fix/improve the tech stack, more employees to reduce call waiting time, and use better tools like the cloud-based phone system, call routing software, noise cancellation tools, workforce management software, etc, to improve customer experience.

 The team also needs to identify any potential risks associated with the project, such as budget overruns.